AriFordsham/GHCWiki/proposals/merge-request-workflow.md

 ## FAQ

-How can an author know when his/her MR moves to “Post merge cleanup”?
+- **How can an author know when his/her MR moves to “Post merge cleanup”?**
-: Easy: here is a URL that searches for MRs that have the “post-merge cleanup” label and “Fred” as the author: show url
+  Easy: here is a URL that searches for MRs that have the “post-merge cleanup” label and “Fred” as the author: show url

-Do I need to change Assignee as well as the Label on a MR?
+- **Do I need to change Assignee as well as the Label on a MR?**
-: No: changing the label is enough.
+ No: changing the label is enough.

-What about back-porting to the most recent release branch.
+- **What about back-porting to the most recent release branch.
 Who decides?
-Who is responsible?
+Who is responsible?**
-: The author is responsible for raising their patch with the release manager (`@ghc/release`)
+  The author is responsible for raising their patch with the release manager (`@ghc/release`)

 ## Conclusion